adon-cloudcannon/landing-page-test/src/collections/posts/partner-site-of-the-month-dc-gay-flag-football-by-ed-cupaioli.md

 author: 466580e8-b101-4837-a0c2-a90a8aebb5db
 permalink: /blog/{{ title | slugify }}/
 cta:
-  title: Become a CloudCannon Partner
+  title: Drive your growth with CloudCannon’s Partner Program
   body_text: >-
-    As you bring on new clients, you'll unlock benefits and savings for you and your clients.
+    As a CloudCannon Partner, agencies and freelance developers can access an exclusive pricing plan, and offer clients a complete CMS solution — while maintaining the visibility and control needed to manage their websites effectively.
   button:
     content:
       link: https://cloudcannon.com/partner-program/#partner-signup